-This statistic shows the number of active subscriptions for the MMORPG World of Warcraft online game from the first quarter of 2005 to the second quarter of 2015.
+This statistic shows the number of active subscriptions for the MMORPG World of Warcraft online game from the first quarter of 2005 to the third quarter of 2015.
 In the last quarter of 2012, World of Warcraft had a subscriber base of 9.6 million.

-World of Warcaft – additional information
+World of Warcaft subscribers – additional information

-World of Warcraft reached the peak of its popularity in the second half of 2010, when Activision Blizzard’s estimates put the number of global subscribers at 12 million.
+World of Warcraft reached the peak of its popularity in the second half of 2010, when Activision Blizzard’s estimates put the global number of WoW subscribers at 12 million.
 Before that, the number had been climbing steadily from 1.5 million in the first quarter of 2005, exceeding five million in the fourth quarter of 2006 and 10 million in the fourth quarter of 2007.
 In 2011, the figures started falling and by the first quarter of 2014, they decreased to the 2006 level.

 World of Warcraft is the fourth in the series of games published by Blizzard Entertainment, after “Orcs & Humans,” “Tides of Darkness,” and “The Frozen Throne.”
 It was released in late November 2004; the date was not arbitrary – the release celebrated the 10th anniversary of the whole franchise.
-As of May 2014, four expansions to the game had been released, with the fifth – “Warlords of Draenor” – havingf appeared on the market in fall 2014.
+As of May 2014, four expansions to the game had been released, with the fifth – “Warlords of Draenor” – having appeared on the market in fall 2014.
 The main appeal of the series is the possibility for players to transform into many different creatures, so called races, yet most choose to be human.

 In 2012, WoW publisher Activision Blizzard was the most successful video games publisher in Europe and the United States, holding nearly 20 percent of the market.
 The company’s 2013 annual revenue amounted to 4.48 billion U.S. dollars, out of which more than one billion constitutes the company’s net income.
 The company has also created such games as Call of Duty, Guitar Hero, and StarCraft.